 You can pay to be at the top of Google and there is a place for that.
 But in the long term, it can turn out to be a very expensive procedure to generate traffic.
 We think it is much better and efficient to get your traffic from search results without having to pay for every click.
-That’s where SEO comes in…
+That’s where Search Engine Optimisation (SEO) comes in…

 So, how can we make this a reality?
 There are several things we can do to help Google and other search engines pick your website to stand out above the rest and improve your rankings over time.
 But, it wont happen over night.
 SEO is very complex and changes all of the time but our aim is to make it as transparent as possible.
 In the end it all boils down to the two main things you need to get right, relevance and authority.

 Is your website newsworthy and easy to read?